Trump offers China 'any help' needed as coronavirus toll hits 81

 “Hubei people are getting discriminated against,” a Wuhan resident complained on the Weibo social media platform.

-A small number of cases linked to people who traveled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States, but no deaths have been reported outside China.
+A small number of cases linked to people who traveled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States.

 Investors are worried about the impact on travel, tourism and broader economic activity.
 The consensus is that in the short term, economic output will be hit as Chinese authorities impose travel restrictions and extend the week-long Lunar New Year holiday, when millions traditionally travel by rail, road and plane, by three days to limit the spread of the virus.